Dirty Dancing: Havana Nights: Plot

 The next day, Katey walks by a dance class.
-The teacher (Patrick Swayze) asks if anyone wants to enter the big dance contest and then dances with Katey for a bit.
+The teacher asks if anyone wants to enter the big dance contest and then dances with Katey for a bit.
 She grabs a flyer for the competition.

 While walking to the pool, James apologizes to Katey and then tells her that Susie saw Javier with her and got him fired.
-Katey argues with Susie and goes to find Javier.
-He is now working at a chop shop with Carlos.
+Katey chews out her sister, then goes to find Javier, who is now working at a chop shop with Carlos.
 She asks him to enter the dance contest with her, but he refuses.
-Meanwhile, it is becoming apparent that Carlos is helping the revolutionaries.
+Meanwhile, it has become apparent that Carlos is helping the revolutionaries.

 The next day, Javier shows up at Katey's school and agrees to enter the dance contest with her.
 They start teaching each other dance moves and Javier convinces her to "feel the music."
-They practice all the time, and Katey dances some more with the dance teacher, until it is the night of the dance.
-Katey and Javier dance with the other couples on the floor and are chosen to go on to the next round.
+They practice constantly, and Katey dances more with the dance teacher, until it is the night of the dance.
+Katey and Javier compete with the other couples and are chosen to go on to the next round.

 Katey's parents disapprove of her relationship with Javier, but Katey reconciles with them.
-On the night of the contest's final round, while Katey and Javier are on the dance floor, Javier sees his brother and some revolutionaries disguised as waiters, and the police soon try to arrest them.
+On the night of the contest's final round, while Katey and Javier are on the dance floor, Javier sees his brother and some revolutionaries disguised as waiters, and there is a police raid.

 The contest stops as everyone flees the club, and Javier has to save Carlos from the police.
-Javier and Carlos talk about how they miss their dad, then they hear that Batista has fled the country and join the celebration.
+The brothers talk about how they miss their dad, then they hear that Batista has fled the country, so join the celebration.

-Later, Javier comes to the hotel and finds Katey.
-He takes her to the beach and they have sex.
-The next day, Katey's parents tell her they are leaving Cuba and she has one last night with Javier.
-They go to the Cuban club where they first danced, and the floor is theirs as they are dubbed King and Queen.
-Katey's family is there to see her, and Katey narrates that she doesn't know when she will see Javier again, but this will not be their last time to dance together.
+Later, Javier comes to the hotel to find Katey, they go to the beach and have sex.
+The next day, Katey's parents tell her they are leaving Cuba, so she has one last night with Javier.
+They go to La Rosa Negra, where they are dubbed King and Queen.

+Katey's family is there to see her, and Katey narrates that she does not know when she will see Javier again, but this will not be their last time dancing together.